He was confident. A risk taker.

 The growth demanded another store, and in 2005 the Kadina branch was officially opened.

-AW remained the patriarch over the Vater family business until his passing in 2013 at age 85.
+AW remained the patriarch of the Vater family business until his passing in 2013 at age 85.
+And Doris carried on supporting her children, including daily visits to the main street store in Saddleworth, until her passing in 2020, age 84.